AlephAlpha/Nekomata/doc/Builtins.md

 ### `longest` (`Ş`, `1 -> 1`)

-Get the longest one in a list of lists or strings.
+Get the longest one in a list of lists.

 If there are multiple longest ones, return any of them non-deterministically.